 We plan to continue to leverage our discovery platform to systematically and reproducibly identify kinases that are drivers of diseases in genomically defined patient populations and craft drug candidates that potently and selectively target these kinases.
-In the first quarter of 2020, we announced the nomination of BLU-945, our development candidate for the treatment of EGFR Exon 19/L858R+T790M+C797S, which we refer to as resistant EGFR-positive triple mutant NSCLC.
-We currently have five wholly-owned discovery programs (including two programs with development candidates), consisting of the following: BLU-263; BLU-945; a pre-development candidate program targeting EGFR Exon 19/L858R+C797S, which we refer to as resistant EGFR-positive double mutant NSCLC; and two pre-development candidate programs for undisclosed kinase targets.
-BLU-945 and EGFR Exon 19/L858R+C797S are acquired resistance mutations in NSCLC patients following treatment with osimertinib.
+We currently have four wholly-owned discovery programs consisting of the following: BLU-945, our development candidate for the treatment of resistant EGFR-positive triple mutant NSCLC; a pre-development candidate program targeting EGFR Exon 19/L858R+C797S, which we refer to as resistant EGFR-positive double mutant NSCLC; and two pre-development candidate programs for undisclosed kinase targets.
+We also have up to four discovery programs in cancer immunotherapy under our collaboration with Roche.
+See "-Collaborations and Licenses" below.
 In addition to BLU-945, we plan to nominate up to two additional development candidates by the end of 2020.